gheenie/proj-etl-scrumptious-squad/README.md

 <br />

 8. Create .env files to store your database credentials in a hidden way.
 Development credentials will be uploaded to AWS SecretsManager in the next step, which is required for the actual apps to work.
-Test .env files is required for tests
+Test .env files are required for tests
     1. For seed Totesys credentials, run the following from PROJECT ROOT, replacing the capitalised variables with your credentials:
     ```sh
     mkdir -p config